 Adequacy of Digestive Juice Production:

-The stomach secretes Hydrochloric Acid, (HCL).
+The stomach secretes hydrochloric acid (HCL).
 Food entering the stomach activates the secretion.
-The action of Hydrochloric Acid continues the process of food digestion started in the mouth with the chewing process and the action of salivary digestive enzymes.
+The action of hydrochloric acid continues the process of food digestion started in the mouth with the chewing process and the action of salivary digestive enzymes.
 A conservative estimate is that one in ten people over age 50 do not make an adequate amount of hydrochloric acid.
-This can lead to poor absorption of certain nutrients and to small intestine bacterial overgrowth, (SIBO).
+This can lead to poor absorption of certain nutrients and to bacterial overgrowth of the small intestine.
 This can lead to the Gut Fermentation Syndrome.
 This is a syndrome manifested by bloating and excess gas after a meal.

 Historical Factors that suggest inadequate HCL: